-An external directory path may be specified by placing a ".splat_path" file under the user's home directory.
-This file must contain the full directory path to the last resort location of all the SDF files.
-The path in the \$HOME/.splat_path file must be of the form of a single line of ASCII text:
+are optional when invoking the program.
+SPLAT! automatically reads all SPLAT Data Files necessary to conduct the terrain analysis between the sites specified.
+By default, the location of SDF files is assumed to be in the current working directory unless a ".splat\path" file is present under the user's home directory.
+If this file is present, it must contain the full directory path to the location of all the SDF files required by SPLAT! to perform its analysis for the region containing the transmitter and receiver sites specified.
+The path in this file must be of the form of a single line of ASCII text:

+'''

 /opt/splat/sdf/

+'''